 While many of us are spending time looking for pest insects in our gardens we should also be looking for beneficial insects, too.
 This includes those insects that are helping to pollinate the flowers.
 Most plants cannot pollinate themselves, so the pollen grains must be carried from flower to flower of the same species in some way, through wind, water, animals or insects.
 With the decline of honey bees it is important that we find ways to attract those other alternative pollinators that can help do the job of pollination in our gardens.

-Pollinators are important in the
+Pollinators are important in the garden.

 Photo credit: Cindy Murphy, Master Gardener volunteer